matrix-org/matrix-appservice-bridge/CONTRIBUTING.md

 We aim to review all PRs from the community promptly, although we can't offer firm time commitments.
 If you think your PR has been forgotten and it's been a while, do not hesistate to politely ping in the correct project room.

-When reviewing a PR, we will:
+When reviewing a PR, a maintainer will:
- - Approve a PR which is ready to merge, or nearly ready with some minor tweaks or optional improvements.
  - Constructively call out areas for improvement.
 Code reviews are as much about learning as getting code good, so conversations always seek to improve *mutual* understanding.
- - Resolve a comment thread when the reviewer is satisifed.
-The author of the code may 👍 a comment to say they have acknowledged the message and will make the change.
+ - Resolve a comment thread when they are satisifed.
+The author of the code may 👍 a review comment to say they have acknowledged the message and will make the change.
+ - Approve a PR which is ready to merge, or nearly ready with some minor tweaks or optional improvements.

 ## 🏁 That's it!